arnav224/driving_tests__jct_project_Hebrew/README.md

 # driving_tests__jct_project_Hebrew
 #
-Educational project - Software for management of the system of driving tests, examiners and students, appeals management, good user interface (Hebrew only, sorry), which includes filtering search and Push messages.
+management system for driving tests, examiners, students and appeals.
+Written in C #, with a WPF user interface that includes filtering for search and push messages.
-With the Google Maps API (distances, autocomplete, navigation links), emails (sending automatic and manual reminders).
+Using the Google Maps API (distances, autocomplete, navigation links), and emails (sending automatic and manual reminders).

+This project is the outstanding project of the Academic Center Lev for 2018!